 Some people interpret crypto tax law differently for cryptocurrency tokens and cryptocurrency airdrops.
 They believe these assets are not subject to taxation.
 If true, this is simply because the regulations have not yet caught up with the technology.
 Work with your tax advisor to determine exactly what income and assets belong on your returns.

 Cryptocurrency has entered the mainstream financial world.
 The IRS is taking a hard look at whether taxes are being collected accurately.
 Some cryptocurrencies are reporting transactions directly to the IRS.
 It is likely that this will become standard practice in coming years.
 If it does, hiding cryptocurrency income will not be possible.

 Don’t risk running afoul of the law by failing to pay your crypto taxes.
 The penalties can be substantial.
 As with any type of tax fraud, you could be responsible for back taxes, fees, and penalties.
 Deliberate fraud carries a sentence of up to five years in prison and a fine of up to $250,000.

-Founder’s CPA Group has the experience necessary to ensure that your tax returns are complete and accurate.
+Founder’s CPA has the experience necessary to ensure that your tax returns are complete and accurate.
 These experts understand the nuances of crypto taxes.
 They will ensure you comply with tax regulations – and that you don’t pay more than your fair share.
 Schedule your free consultation today.